connxio/docs/docs/connxio-portal/variables/variable-replacement.md

 # Variable Replacement

-At various stages through Connxio (CX) you can use the *variable replacement* functionality to access metadata and message content to enrich everything from URL's to file names and logging options.
+At various stages through Connxio you can use the *variable replacement* functionality to access metadata and message content to enrich everything from URL's to file names and logging options.
 This page details where and how to use variable replacement.

 ## Query language